Photogad/iOS_Change_Log/readme.md.md

 # iOS Change Log

-iOS change log is a library that automates the notification of the change log of new version of an app to the user
+iOS change log is a library that automates the notification of the change log of new version of an app to the user.
+It shows only the change log only after an update of the app.

 # Integration
 **Manually**